albeitreluctantly/react-native-theme-factory/README.md

 ```ts
 createThemeFactory(Theme, themesConfig)
 ```
-Factory will make all the job and return all the needed tools.
+Factory will make all the job and return all the needed tools which you can export to use throughout the app.
 ```ts
 export const {
   config: theme,